swails/blog/docs/software-development-architecture/main.md

 Both [GitHub](https://github.com/features/packages) and [GitLab](https://docs.gitlab.com/ee/user/packages/package_registry/supported_package_managers.html) offer repositories for a small number of package managers.
 If your VCS is sufficient, use that as your package repository.
 Dedicated package repository services are extremely valuable and well worth the monthly expense.
 Both [JFrog Artifactory](https://jfrog.com/artifactory/) and [Sonatype Nexus](https://www.sonatype.com/products/nexus-repository) satisfy the requirements here.

 I recommend using Artifactory, as it is the only platform with a fully managed option (Nexus requires you to provision and maintain your own infrastructure to host it).

+## Issue Tracker

+Issue trackers are used to keep track of work that needs to be done from fixing bugs to adding new features.
+They help to communicate priorities as the team grows, and when used properly can facilitate efficient teamwork by allowing any of a number of developers to work on a given task.

+If and when your organization grows to the point where a project manager is a worthwhile investment, the issue tracker becomes one of their most valuable tools to interface with the engineering team.

+### Recommendation

+GitHub and GitLab both provide issue trackers as part of a source code repository.
+While less flexible than dedicated solutions, they can satisfy this role for early-stage development.

+When a more comprehensive solution is required, the only issue tracker I've used that I would recommend is Jira.
+Other popular options I've not tried before include Asana and Trello.
+There are *many* others.

+## Wiki

+While developing software, it is important to record important decisions and information about the design of your software.
+This is important both to help onboard new team members as the team grows and to remind the original authors of important details they may have forgotten.

+I've found wikis to be an effective medium to keep this sort of documentation (although using the web hosting abilities of GitHub and GitLab by rendering markdown or reStructuredText to web pages using utilities like `sphinx` or `mkdocs` would also work).

+### Recommendation

+For basic code-documenting wikis, the offering provided by the VCS (like GitHub or GitLab) may be sufficient.
+At a minimum, it is a good place to start, and content can be migrated if your needs expand to require a more comprehensive solution.

+For a dedicated solution, I would recommend Confluence.
+It is easy to get started with, but has plenty of advanced features to help standardize and organize content generation.